Website Feedback – Report a bug

 Northern Parkland images pictured below.

-Stage 2, Central Meeting Place and the Southern Parkland seawall – Construction is expected to start early 2025 and continue through 2026.
+Stage 2, Central Meeting Place and the Southern Parkland seawall – Major construction is expected to start 14 July 2025 and continue through 2026 with minor elements of construction being completed early 2027.

-This project has received funding from the Australian and Queensland governments and Council of Mayors (SEQ) as part of the $285.8 million SEQ Liveability Fund.
+The Central Meeting Place project has received more than $13.3 million in combined funding from the Australian Government and the Queensland Government as part of the $285.8 million SEQ Liveability Fund, a commitment under the SEQ City Deal.

 Graphical representation of Stage 2 pictured below.